Day One | Tuesday, 6 May 2025

 How does this scheme help with housing affordability, and can it be used as a model across New Zealand?

-Hamish Dobbie, Chief Executive Officer, Huruni District Council
+Hamish Dobbie, Chief Executive Officer, Hurunui District Council

 Sustainable Construction